zitterbewegung/zitterbewegung/README.md

 - Implemented sharding to run `test_asyncio` sub-tests in parallel resulting in a 1.5x speedup.
   - **PR #103927 (April 2023). **
+- Triaged issue [84129](https://github.com/python/cpython/issues/84129) to be closed due to being open for five years.
 ---

 # Talks